Dirac series for $E_{6(-14)}$: Introduction

-Let $S_G$ be a spin module for $C(\frp)$, and let $\pi$ be a ($\frg$, $K(\bbR)$)-module.
+Let $S_G$ be a spin module for $C(\frp)$, and let $\pi$ be a ($\frg$, $K$)-module.
 Then $D\in U(\frg)\otimes C(\frp)$ acts on $\pi\otimes S_G$.
-The \textbf{Dirac cohomology} of a ($\frg$, $K(\bbR)$)-module $\pi$ is defined as the $\widetilde{K(\bbR)}$-module
+The \textbf{Dirac cohomology} of a ($\frg$, $K$)-module $\pi$ is defined as the $\widetilde{K}$-module

-Here we note that $\widetilde{K(\bbR)}$ acts on $\pi$ through $K(\bbR)$ and on $S_G$ through the pin group $\text{Pin}\,{\frp_0}$.
-Moreover, since ${\rm Ad}(k) (Z_1), \dots, {\rm Ad}(k) (Z_n)$ is still an orthonormal basis of $\frp_0$, it follows that $D$ is $\widetilde{K(\bbR)}$ invariant.
-Therefore, ${\rm Ker} D$, ${\rm Im} D$, and $H_D(X)$ are once again $\widetilde{K(\bbR)}$ modules.
+Here we note that $\widetilde{K}$ acts on $\pi$ through $K$ and on $S_G$ through the pin group $\text{Pin}\,{\frp_0}$.
+Moreover, since ${\rm Ad}(k) (Z_1), \dots, {\rm Ad}(k) (Z_n)$ is still an orthonormal basis of $\frp_0$, it follows that $D$ is $\widetilde{K}$ invariant.
+Therefore, ${\rm Ker} D$, ${\rm Im} D$, and $H_D(X)$ are once again $\widetilde{K}$ modules.

 By setting the linear functionals on $\frt_f$ to be zero on $\fra_f$, we regard $\frt_f^{*}$ as a subspace of $\frh_f^{*}$.
-The following Vogan conjecture was proved by Huang and Pand\v zi\'c in Theorem 2.3 of \cite{HP}.
-See also Theorem A of \cite{DH}.
+The Vogan conjecture was proved by Huang and Pand\v zi\'c in Theorem 2.3 of \cite{HP}.
+Let us adopt its slight extension to possibly disconnected groups.